jdunkerley/jdunkerley/advent-of-code-2020-week-3.md

 ![My solution day 15](assets/advent-2020-3/day15.jd.jpg) *Tools used: 13, run-time: 3m49s*

 This puzzle reminded me of [day 9 from 2018](https://adventofcode.com/2018/day/9).
-You need to hold a lot of state and keep iterating.
-For part 1, at each step you add a new number to the list.
+You need to hold a lot of state information and keep iterating.
+For part 1, at each step, you add a new number to the list.
 I chose to do this by keeping the current list as a string:

 ![My solution day 15](assets/advent-2020-3/day15.state.jpg)

-A generate rows tool is used to create 2020 rows and then the state is generated using a multi-row formula with expression:
+A generate rows tool is used to create 2020 rows and then the state is generated using a multi-row formula with the expression:

 ```
 [Row-1:State] + " " +